Random quantum graphs: Small quantum automorphism groups

 \begin{definition} Let $(e_i)_{i=1}^n$ be a basis of a finite-dimensional vector space $V$.
-Two vectors in $V$ {\it overlap with respect to $(e_i)$} (or simply {\it overlap} when the basis is understood) if their expansions contain non-zero coefficients with respect to at least one $e_i$.
+Two vectors $v,w\in V$ {\it overlap with respect to $(e_i)$} (or simply {\it overlap} when the basis is understood) if for at least one of the $e_i$'s the coefficients of both $v$ and $w$ with respect to this $e_i$ are non-zero.

 An operator $A\in \mathrm{End}(V)$ is {\it thick (with respect to $(e_i)$)} if all of its eigenvectors mutually overlap. \end{definition}

 In the context of a demi-classical enhanced quantum set the basis will always be the standard one, consisting of minimal projections of $\cO(X)$, and we will be typically interested in the thickness of the adjacency matrix $A_X$.